 Manuscripts are peer-reviewed by at least two referees.
 Referee reports are normally made available to contributors.
-The Editor will usually make and advise a decision on publication within four months of receiving the manuscript.
+The Editor will usually make and advise a decision on publication within two months of receiving the manuscript.
 If a paper is accepted, the senior author may be asked to revise the text, tables and figures to meet all JPA standards for publication.
 A memorandum of agreement to publish, made between the contributor and the publisher, will also need to be completed.

 Journal of Pacific Archaeology does not provide offprints.
 The corresponding author will have access to a file from which copies of the published paper can be printed.

 Send books for review to: Mr Alex Jorgensen, The University of Auckland, Private Bag 92019, Auckland, 1142, New Zealand.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.